About → Architecture

 The job-level summary records are stored in a MongoDB document database.

 The Job Performance (SUPReMM) module in XDMoD may be extended to support multiple different data collection packages.
-The XDMoD team recommends using the open-source Performance Co-Pilot (PCP) software as the data source for new software installs.
-This document assumes that PCP is used as the data source.
+The XDMoD team recommends using either Performance Co-Pilot (PCP) or Prometheus as the data source for new software installs.
+This document assumes that either PCP or Prometheus is used as the data source.
 For more information about other data sources please contact the development team via the mailing list or email (contact details on the main overview page).

 A simplified high-level overview of the SUPReMM dataflow is shown in Figure 1. below.
 This diagram shows the principal features of the collection and processing architecture.
 The data aggregation and display components present in Open XDMoD are not shown.